 These treatments include the following:

 These drugs work by helping the blood vessels in the penis to relax, which improves blood flow.
-However they may not be recommended for men who have cardiovascular disease or who are taking nitrate medicines, such as those prescribed for angina.
+However they should be used with caution in men who have cardiovascular disease, such as coronary heart disease, and should not be used by men who are taking nitrate medicines, such as those prescribed for angina.
 You may know some of these drugs by their brand names, including Viagra, Cialis and Levitra.
 In some men these drugs may also cause side effects, which your GP should make you aware of.

 This consists of a plastic tube connected to a pump that’s used to stimulate the blood flow in the penis.
-According to the NHS, nine out of 10 men using a vacuum pump are able to have sex successfully.
+According to the NHS, nine out of 10 men using a vacuum pump are able to have sex successfully (iv).
 If you qualify for an NHS prescription for erectile dysfunction, you may be able to get a vacuum pump for free.
-In some cases, however, you may need to buy one.
+However they’re not always available on the NHS.

 A synthetic hormone that helps to stimulate blood flow, alprostadil is available as an injection into the penis or as a small pellet that’s placed inside the urethra (the tube in the penis that carries urine from your bladder).
 It is usually only given to men who cannot use PDE-5 inhibitors or vacuum pumps, and like PDE-5 inhibitors it is linked with several possible side effects.